Energy policy of Canada: Post-war discoveries and development

-At the end of World War II, Canada was importing 90% of its oil from the U.S. The situation changed dramatically in 1947 when, after drilling 133 consecutive dry holes, Imperial Oil decided to drill into a peculiar anomaly on its newly developed seismic recordings near the then-village of Leduc to see what it was.
+At the end of World War II, Canada was importing 90% of its oil from the U.S. The situation changed dramatically in 1947 when Imperial Oil drilled into a peculiar anomaly on its newly developed seismic recordings near the then-village of Leduc, Alberta.
 The Leduc No. 1 well identified a large oil field, and provided the geological key for other important discoveries within Alberta.
-Geologists soon began to identify and drill other Devonian reefs within the province - mostly in the north-central portion of the province.
+Geologists soon began to identify and drill other Devonian reefs, mostly in the north-central portion of the province.
 The Alberta oil rush began, and drillers quickly began to identify other important oil-bearing formations like the one hosting the giant Pembina oilfield.

-The Leduc discovery and the string of even bigger ones that followed rapidly backed imported oil out of the Canadian prairies and produced a huge surplus of oil which had no immediate market.
+The Leduc discovery and the string of even bigger ones that followed rapidly backed imported oil out of the Canadian prairies and produced a huge oil surplus which had no immediate market.
 In 1949, Imperial Oil applied to the federal government to build the Interprovincial Pipeline (IPL) to Lake Superior, and in 1950 it was completed to the port of Superior, Wisconsin.
-Many people questioned why it was built to an American port rather than a Canadian one, but the federal government was more interested in the fact that oil exports made a huge difference to Canada's trade balance and completely erased the country's balance of trade deficit.
+Many people questioned why it was built to an American port rather than a Canadian one, but the federal government was more interested in the fact that oil exports completely erased the country's trade deficit.

-By 1956 the pipeline was extended via Sarnia, Ontario to Toronto and became, at 3,100 km, the longest oil pipeline in the world.
-In the interest of increasing oil exports, extensions were built to Chicago and other refinery locations in the Midwestern United States during the 1960s.
-In the other direction, in 1950 the federal government gave approval to build a pipeline west, and in 1953 the 1,200 km Transmountain Pipeline was built from Edmonton to the port of Vancouver, British Columbia with an extension to Seattle, Washington.
-These pipelines did more to improve the energy security of the United States than that of Canada, since the Canadian government was more interested in the country's trade balance than in military or energy security.
+In 1950 the federal government approved a western pipeline, and in 1953 the 1200 km Transmountain Pipeline was built from Edmonton to the port of Vancouver, British Columbia, with an extension to Seattle, Washington.
+The IPL was extended via Sarnia, Ontario, to Toronto by 1956 and became, at 3100 km, the world's longest oil pipeline at that time.
+Extensions were built to Chicago and other refinery locations in the Midwestern United States during the 1960s, which improved US energy security.